stackbit-projects/nice-ice-baby-81aef/src/pages/faq.md

         answer: >
           You can return any unopened, perfectly frozen bags of Nice Ice Baby anytime.
 We do not accept returns for unopened bags of water.
-      - question: How do you handle sensitive customer information?
+      - question: I don't drink alcohol so I'm in the wrong place right?
         answer: >-
           [GDPR](https://media3.giphy.com/media/1FMaabePDEfgk/giphy.gif?cid=790b76115d1fc3ed7656643632f4131f&rid=giphy.gif),
           am I right?
 Make sure you’re as transparent as possible with your data